OE4T/tegra-boot-tools/README.md

 * This tool automatically enables A/B redundancy during an update if it has not yet been enabled.

+### Differences from `l4t_payload_updater_t210`

+* Written in C, rather than Python.
+* Boot partition information is read from a configuration file at runtime, rather than being hard-coded into the tool.
+* Automatically handles either SPI flash or eMMC boot partitions, without depending on the MACHINE name as the Python tool does.

 ## tegra-boot-control
-This tool replaces the `nvbootctrl` program provided with the L4T BSP, and can be used to display or modify the boot slots.
+This tool replaces the `nvbootctrl` program provided with the L4T BSP, and can be used to display or modify the boot slots on a tegra186 or tegra194-based platform.

 ### Differences from `nvbootctrl`